racheljiang310/dhl/WEEKLY.md

 - SSD Research and [Findings](https://github.com/racheljiang310/dhl/blob/main/MAIN/ssds.md)
   - found cool video for learning about memory mapping, controller interfacing with SSDs
+- Schema for communication between servers, carts, and metadata server lookups
+  - what sends what to what and when to carry out a cart data access request
 - Regenerative Breaking: got stats! and experiment studies
   - [Main Doc](https://github.com/racheljiang310/dhl/blob/main/PAPERS/maglev_cobra.md)